-Samsung Galaxy S 4 update rolling out with ability to move apps to microSD card, other improvementsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy S 4 update rolling out with ability to move apps to microSD card, other improvementsAlex Wagner - Editorial Director of News and Content

 After the Galaxy S 4 was the subject of a kerfuffle last month that involved its storage space and the amount that's available to users fresh out of the box, it appears that Samsung has begun rolling out an update that ought to help users reclaim some of their internal memory.
 SamMobile reports that Samsung is currently rolling out an update to the Galaxy S 4 in Germany that includes the ability to move apps to the device's microSD card, giving users the option to free up some of their S 4's internal memory.
 The update is also said to increase the 16GB S 4's available storage from 9.15GB to 9.23GB.